What we do

 The Friends provide a program for children six and under getting their first library card.
 Upon signing up for their first library card at any branch, children receive a child-sized book bag with a special design celebrating this milestone.
 In most years, approximately 5,000 totes are distributed.

-Read out 2023 annual president’s report here.
+Read ouR 2024 annual president’s report here.

 Get Involved